gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 ![Unigram Noising](/images/nlp-aug-unigram-noise.png){: .align-center}

 - **Blank Noising**
 This method has been proposed by [Xie et al.](https://arxiv.org/abs/1703.02573) in their paper.
-The idea is to replace some random word with a placeholder token.
+The idea is to replace a random word with a placeholder token.
 The paper uses "_" as the placeholder token.
 In the paper, they use it as a way to avoid overfitting on specific contexts as well as a smoothing mechanism for the language model.
 The technique helped improve perplexity and BLEU scores.
 ![Blank Noising](/images/nlp-aug-blank-noising.png){: .align-center}

 - **Sentence Shuffling**